 Wednesday: Island of Korčula–Island of Hvar

 From Korčula we set off for Hvar – the island is known for its mild climate and vast lavender fields.
 On our way to Hvar we will stop at the small island of Šćedro to take a refreshing dip in a beautiful bay.
 Afterwards we will continue to Stari Grad, the oldest settlement on the island of Hvar.
-Stari Grad (Croatian – old town), once called “Pharos”, used to be the capital of the island, but has lost its leading position centuries ago to the town of Hvar.
+Stari Grad (translated: old town), once called “Pharos”, used to be the capital of the island.
 Even today well-preserved monuments bear witness of the splendour of times past, like the Palace of Hektorović.
-Stari Grad has, however, kept its role as the centre of viticulture and every year at the end of September, you may see long queues outside the wineries, when growers deliver their grapes.
+Stari Grad has, however, kept its role as the centre of viticulture.
 Overnight stay in Stari Grad.

 Thursday: Island of Hvar–Island of Brač–Split